 Welcome to the University of Minnesota Insect Collection (UMSP)!

-The collection is one of the largest university-affiliated insect collections in North America.
-Enhancing the collection's status are 6 resident systematists, computerized inventory management and specimen databases, the large and historically affiliated Natural Resources Library, and a molecular systematics laboratory.
+The collection is one of the largest university-affiliated insect collections in North America (Cobb et. al. 2019, http://doi.org/10.7717/peerj.8086).
+Enhancing the collection's status are 6 resident taxonomists, computerized inventory management and Specify 6 databases, the large and historically affiliated Natural Resources Library, and access to molecular laboratories.
 Research projects associated with the collection have broad taxonomic and geographic scope.
 Faculty and graduate student research focuses on both aquatic and terrestrial insect groups and includes taxonomic, phylogenetic, and applied questions.
 The collection is the mainstay of graduate training in systematic entomology at the University of Minnesota.

 Help support our mission to discover, describe, and preserve the remarkable diversity of Minnesota's and the world's insects.
 Click here to donate to the Insect Museum Fund.